fachiny17/fachiny17/README.md

 Aspiring Machine Learning and Software Engineer
 --------------------------------------

-I am a Mechanical Engineering student aspiring to be a Systems and Software Engineer, passionate about designing impactful solutions.
+I am a Mechanical Engineering student aspiring to be Machine Learning and Software Engineer, passionate about designing impactful solutions.
 I enjoy playing football.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at favourchisom.vercel.app(http://favourchisom.vercel.app)
 * ✉️  You can contact me at [iheanyifavour.ube3room312@gmail.com](mailto:iheanyifavour.ube3room312@gmail.com)
 * 🧠  I'm learning python, AI and ML
-* 🤝  I'm open to collaborating on I'm open to collaboration on projects or initiatives related to software development, AI/ML and renewable energy.
+* 🤝  I'm open to collaboration on projects or initiatives related to software development, AI/ML and renewable energy.
 If there's an opportunity where my skills can contribute, I would be happy to explore it further.

 <a href="https://www.github.com/fachiny17" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/fachiny17?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>